rsby/spring-cloud-credstash/README.md

     credstash:
       enabled: true
       table: "qa-credential-store"

+### CredStash YAML Property source
+Not all properties are secrets.
+This library makes it possible to use CredStash as a configuration server, loading external YAML configuration from CredStash:

+    credstash:
+      enabled: true
+      sources:
+        - my_yaml_properties

+With the above config, the "my_yaml_properties" will be parsed as a Spring YAML property source.

 ### More complex use cases
 The yaml config also supports setting "child" configs that will inherit from the main settings.
 For instance: